Overcoming your barriers to self-care when you care for others

 If, however, things do begin to feel too much, please don’t hesitate to seek professional support.
 Having someone like a counsellor to speak to can help you process the complicated emotions that often come with a caring role and allow you the headspace you need to keep going.

-Many counsellors are flexible with their times and some even work online, allowing you to speak to someone without leaving home.
-To find a counsellor in your area, you can use counselling-directory.org.uk.
+Many counsellors are flexible with their times and most work online, allowing you to speak to someone without leaving home.
+To find a counsellor in your area, you can use counselling-directory.org.uk